 Hurricane Gustav Facts, Damage and Costs

-The Louisiana Economic Development Department estimated it would cost $2.5 to $5 billion in local economic damage.
-Gustav headed for the heart of Louisiana's sugar industry.
-Its crop value was $500 million, according to the American Sugar Cane League.
-This area of Louisiana had 50 chemical plants, which produced 25 percent of the nation's chemicals.
-The nearby Mississippi coast was home to 11 casinos, which take in $1.3 billion annually.
-The state estimated it would cost $4.5 billion to $10 billion in property damage.
+A preliminary report from the Louisiana Economic Development Department estimated Gustav could have cost $5 billion in lost economic activity in that state alone.
+Gustav was headed for the heart of Louisiana's sugar industry.
+Its crop value is over $500 million.
+The state estimated Gustav could have cost $4.5 billion to $10 billion in property damage.
 This included:

 - $2 billion to $4.5 billion for homes, autos, and other personal property,